WPI Student Team Wins National Award for Thailand-based Environmental Project

 In their report, the students recommended that EGAT ensure the villagers are able to comprehend the information the power plant communicates regarding environmental conditions in the area, instead of using difficult-to-understand scientific and numeric data, and also to make sure that villagers have easy access to the information.
 The team also suggested EGAT increase its contact with residents and that EGAT emphasize listening, explanation, and feedback from residents.
 Training villagers to interpret EGAT-supplied information was another recommendation.

 While the students said they are honored their research received The Forum’s recognition, “What we’re truly hoping for is that our research will make a difference in the lives of the Mae Moh people affected by the power plant’s presence,” the teammates explained.
-“We feel very lucky to have had this opportunity through WPI’s Global Perspective Program.
+“We feel very lucky to have had this opportunity through WPI’s Global Projects Program.
 Many students who spend time abroad only get to take classes, yet we actually got to do something that has the potential to help a lot of people.
 Our experience in Mae Moh showed us the potential of our education; what we can do when we collectively work to find a practical solution to a problem.”

 WPI Leadership in Global Education